 Farewell Flash, you served us well.
 But open, efficient formats are far better for everyone in the long run.

 Read full article: https://adobe.ly/2h0mO4y

-It’s been coming for a while, and now it’s time to make the move — to https, the secure transfer protocol for web communications.
+It’s been coming for a while, and now it’s time to make the move — to HTTPS, the secure transfer protocol for web communications.
 Encrypted transmissions will become the norm as the web moves toward greater security.
-Traditional http websites will soon be hit with INSECURE warnings from browsers, and search ranking penalties from Google, as https becomes the standard.
-Check with your developer or hosting company for specifics on how to convert to https.
+Traditional HTTP websites will soon be hit with INSECURE warnings from browsers and search ranking penalties from Google as HTTPS becomes the standard.
+Check with your developer or hosting company for specifics on converting to HTTPS.

 Read full article: http://bit.ly/2sTrniC

 How website buttons appear affects how easily customers can use your site to accomplish their goals.
 We very much want our website visitors to make those clicks.
 Here are some tips for improving your CTA’s: http://bit.ly/2rsR8Im

 Page scrolling is a browser feature that was once shunned because the physical act of manipulating a web page with a mouse disturbed users’ “cognitive flow” (otherwise known as “patience”).
 But that was before mobile.
 Now, due to the predominance of small screens that can only show a tiny portion of a page’s content at a time, users have no choice but to scroll to read or find something.
 This would be bad except that mobile screens can be scrolled much faster by flicking a finger instead of dragging a computer mouse.
 The overall user experience is actually better since, with little effort, a whole page can be browsed in a few seconds.